Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/POST_DEPLOYMENT_AUTH_SETUP.md

 If you're using the "Deploy to Azure" button or manual ARM/Bicep deployment:

-1. **Deploy the template** - The auth client secret is now optional, so you can leave it empty or use a placeholder
+1. **Deploy the template** - NO authentication parameters required during deployment!
 2. **Run the post-deployment configuration script**:

    **Linux/macOS:**